Price Range

 Compare Budget-Friendly Options

-Compare three budget-friendly Mount Fuji day trips from Tokyo and check live availability directly inside each card.
+Compare six budget-friendly Mount Fuji day trips from Tokyo and check live availability directly inside each card.

 From Tokyo: Mount Fuji Full-Day Highlights Sightseeing Trip